 half and half cream

 Bring water to boil in a wide pot and reduce to medium heat.

-Place 1 tablespoon mixture into pot for 5 minutes to test if you need more salt and pepper.
+Place 1 tablespoon mixture into the pot for 5 minutes to test if you need more salt and pepper.

 For larger size nuggets/boller, use a larger spoon for forming.
 Cook for 10 minutes.